Updated Mar 15, 2026 § For Everyday Items

 Water Resistance: Identical

 Both Tile and Atuvos carry IP67 ratings.
+We tested both trackers by submerging them in a bowl of water for 25 minutes, and both continued working normally afterward.
 That means they survive submersion in 1 meter of water for 30 minutes.
-Rain, puddles, a run through the washing machine by accident -- neither tracker will care.
+Rain, puddles, a run through the washing machine by accident — neither tracker will care.

 Features Beyond Tracking